Kakifrucht/BookmarkletGenerator/README.md

 Bookmark size limitations vary across browsers, with Firefox (version 112) having a maximum of 64KB.
 Chrome and Edge do not appear to have this limitation.
 The minimum data size for a bookmarklet is approximately 38KB, allowing for encryption of 26KB (minus base64 encoding overhead) when size restricted.

+To insert binary encrypted data into a data URL, it has to go through base64 encoding twice.
+The first round of encoding converts the binary data to a string for the bookmarklet template, while the second round is for creating a data URL from the full page, which increases its size by about 1.8 times.
+If compression is utilized, there will be an extra step of base64 encoding before the data gets encrypted.
+However, this added overhead is considered when deciding to use compression.

 ## Dependencies

 Dependencies and their licenses are included in the ``lib`` directory.